 - Only WiFi and the WiFi is weak.
 Expect a lot of drop outs if you plan to stream to a NVR.
 I suggest putting any WiFi cam on a smart plug so you can restart it remotely if not automatically.

 - Just 1080p which is the bare minimum these days given how cheap cameras have become.
 Especially with a 110° view.
 Remember one of the main factors in recognition is pixels per inch at the target distance.
+Take a look at Doing the math on pixels per inch at a distance for your cam

 - USB powered which generally means power nearby.Though some have reported being able to use POE to USB adapters.
 At that point though you are talking similar price of cams with POE built in.